Past Student Comments

 1. Continuity of patients

-Developing a skillset for fostering those relationships and knowing how to effectively chip away at that wall patients may initially put up is an invaluable learning experience.
+Developing a skillset for fostering those relationships is an invaluable learning experience.
 The benefit of continuity was not limited to the outpatient setting; one of the greatest revelations for me was realizing that, as someone who loves hospital medicine, the in- and out-patient settings exist on a spectrum of care, and are constantly speaking with one another.

 This becomes especially apparent when working with a patient with high-utilization of healthcare—someone who is in-and-out of the hospital every two weeks—and the goals of care in the clinic and hospital settings start to merge.
 I learned what a privileged position it is, as a provider, to know what you've tried and haven't tried in prior admissions; to know what your patient’s concerns are, what their social issues are that might reinforce high utilization of care.